TheoChem-VU/PyFrag/docs/interactive_tutorial.rst

 ``pyfrag job.in``

-Noted For each job a new directory and a new job name should be given.
+Noted for each job a new directory and a new job name should be given.
 Don’t put more than one job in one directory, othervise it may cause clash.

 if your want to know the latest information about your job, just run: